Programando-en-Espanol/tutorial-de-javascript/1-js/01-empezando/3-herramientas-para-desarrollar/articulo.md

 - USANDO EL PROCESSO MENCIONADO PODRAS HACER ALGO SIMILAR CON OTROS NAVEGADORES

-## Firefox, Edge, and others
+## Firefox, Edge, y otros

-Most other browsers use `key:F12` to open developer tools.
+La mayoria de los navegadores usan `tecla:F12` para abrir las herramientas de desarrollado.

 The look & feel of them is quite similar.
 Once you know how to use one of these tools (you can start with Chrome), you can easily switch to another.